Universal Logical Gates on Topologically Encoded Qubits via Constant-Depth Unitary Circuits

-\nin The wave functions in the code space on two different triangulations (dual trivalent graphs) $\Lambda$ ($\hat{\Lambda}$) and $\Lambda'$ ($\hat{\Lambda}'$) that differ locally can be related by moves known as 2-2 Pachner moves (also called F-moves) and 1-3 Pachner moves, with the following relations represented on the trivalent graph:
+\textit{Local geometry deformation.}---The wave functions in the code space on two different triangulations (dual trivalent graphs) $\Lambda$ ($\hat{\Lambda}$) and $\Lambda'$ ($\hat{\Lambda}'$) that differ locally can be related by moves known as 2-2 Pachner moves (also called F-moves) and 1-3 Pachner moves, with the following relations:

-The local geometry deformation of the triangulation and dual trivalent graph corresponding to the two types of Pachner moves are illustrated in Fig.~\ref{fig:F-move_definition}(b, c).
-Note that the F-move preserves the number of qubits (and also their locations) and is obviously a unitary transformation which can be implemented by the conditional circuit in Fig.~\ref{fig:F-move_definition}(a).
-On the other hand, the 1-3 Pachner move adds (entangles) three additional ancilla qubits to the code space, as shown in Fig.~\ref{fig:F-move_definition}(c) (from left to right).
+\nin Here $[F^{abd}_{fce}]^*$ denotes the complex conjugate of the elements of the $F$-move defined in Eq.~\eqref{FmoveRel1}, while one has $[F^{abd}_{fce}]^*=F^{abd}_{fce}$ for the Fibonacci code.
+The local geometry deformation of the triangulation and dual trivalent graph corresponding to the two types of Pachner moves are illustrated in Fig.~\ref{fig:F-move_definition}(c, d).
+Note that the F-move preserves the number of qubits (and also their locations) and is obviously a unitary transformation which can be implemented by the conditional circuit in Fig.~\ref{fig:F-move_definition}(b).
+On the other hand, the 1-3 Pachner move adds (entangles) three additional ancilla qubits to the code space, as shown in Fig.~\ref{fig:F-move_definition}(d) (from left to right).
 The reverse process (from right to left) removes (disentangles) three qubits from the code space.
 Therefore, the 1-3 Pachner move can be related to entanglement renormalization performing either fine-graining or coarse-graining of the lattice, which has been studied in the context of MERA (\textit{multi-scale entanglement renormalization ansatz}) of string-nets \cite{Vidal:2007va, Konig:2009bm}.